dvsekhvalnov/jose-jwt/README.md

 `Jwk` keys will use transparent bridging to `ECDiffieHellman` under the hood.

+`jose-jwt` provides convenient helper `EcdhKey.New(x,y,usage:CngKeyUsages.KeyAgreement)` if one want to to constuct `ECDiffieHellman` using raw key material (x,y) and d.

+`ECDsa` keys usually loaded from files.

 ``` cs
 var payload = new Dictionary<string, object>()
 {